shashik5/hit-the-circle/README.md

 ## To setup and run

-Run the following command in the terminal
+Run the following commands in the terminal

 ```sh
     npm i